Most everyone is familiar with life insurance, but not everyone is familiar with level term life insurance.

 The small dividends that the company pays on a whole life policy do not add very much to the face value of the policy in the end, though it adds quite a large amount to the premiums each month.

-Level Term life insurance is the least expensive policy to choose, and it gives you just what you need to protect your family if you should die.
+Level Term life insurance is the least expensive type of life insurance policy you can choose, and it gives you just what you need to protect your family if you should die.

 There is no need to pay for extra frills that you dont need, and a 20 year term insurace policy (twenty year) is just the right amount to cover your children from birth through high school graduation.